RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Manually register device to The Things Stack" />

-3. At this step, you need to put a unique **End device ID** and **DevEUI**, as shown in Figure 26.
+3. At this step, you need to put a unique **End device ID** and **DevEUI**, as shown in **Figure 26**.
 Check if your board has a DevEUI on sticker or QR that you can scan then use this as the device unique DevEUI.

 4. Optionally, you can add a more descriptive **End device name** and **End device description** about your device.